RonitJariwala/LeetCode/README.md

 - **Problem Description**: A brief description of the problem, along with the problem number.
 - **Solution**: My solution to the problem, written in C++, Python, JavaScript, or any other programming language.

-## Folder Structure

-The repository is organized into the following folders:

-### Folder Descriptions:

-- **Arrays/**: Problems related to arrays, searching, sorting, and subarrays.
-- **Strings/**: Solutions to string manipulation, substring problems, and pattern matching.
-- **Linked Lists/**: Contains problems on singly and doubly linked lists, list manipulation, and operations.
-- **Trees/**: Binary trees, binary search trees (BST), and other tree-based problem solutions.
-- **Graphs/**: Solutions for graph traversal, shortest paths, and connected components.
-- **Dynamic Programming/**: Problems on dynamic programming techniques such as knapsack, LIS, and DP on trees.
-- **Recursion/**: Includes problems that use recursion and backtracking techniques.
-- **Others/**: Miscellaneous problems that do not fall into the above categories.

-## How to Use

-Each folder contains C++ solutions for various problems, organized by the problem type.
-You can navigate to the respective folders to view the solution for a particular problem.

-Feel free to explore and contribute!

 ## 📝 Content Overview

 I have categorized the problems into different folders based on the problem type: